Lost-Stardust/-landing-page-project/README.md

 # -landing-page-project
 This Repo is for a CSS landing page project, it will be a test of my flexbox skills and also serve as practice.
+Picture credit: https://www.wallpaperbetter.com/en/hd-wallpaper-fspkw